cal-poly-dxhub/food-insecurity-early-warning-dashboard/README.md

 8. Refresh the page until the database is created then note the endpoint ("db endpoint") and port (“db port”)

-#### Run data fetching and importing script with new database parameters
+#### Run data fetching and importing script with new database parameters:
 1. Within the cloned repository’s folder, open main.py in a text editor
 2. Alter the database constants to match the values given to you by the RDS DB_DRIVER = "SQL Server" (if using Microsoft SQL Server)